 - The needy person who is "naked" is probably not completely unclothed.
 Read the explanation.

 - What an amazing juxtaposition: a man (Abraham) and a woman (Rahab); a person of good repute and a person of ill repute.
 And yet both were justified.
+(Both were also proselytes to the faith, Abraham called out of the idolatry of Ur, Rahab out of the idolatry of Canaan.)
 This colorfully illustrates Jesus' ministry to "sinners and saints" alike.

 - Even in Revelation, where decades after his resurrection he gave sermons to the churches of Asia, Jesus constantly focuses on deeds (Revelation 2:2, 19; 3.1, 8, 15).
 “Show me a faith that is alone—without deeds,” James would say, “and I will show you a faith that is as useless as it is dead.”
 So is your faith dead or alive?
 Even if you don’t know, God does; and through James he helps us not only to see clearly, but also to get back on track!